 If you are converting your model from PyTorch to ONNX, chances are your input is NCHW and will need to be converted to NHWC.
-We provide an example transformation script named graph_surgeon.py, installed in /opt/nvidia/holoscan/bin or available on GitHub.
+We provide an example transformation script on Github named graph_surgeon.py.
 You may need to modify the dimensions as needed before modifying your model.